ImageMagick/Usage-Markdown/photos/index.md

 And the image is clean looking with a perfectly level wall.

-The angle calculation is reasonably straight forward trigonometry, using the pixel locations at the ends of a long straight line in the image.
+The angle calculation is reasonably straightforward trigonometry, using the pixel locations at the ends of a long straight line in the image.
 However I found that simply rotating the image at various small angles by trial and error will find a good rotation angle relatively quickly.

 When looking how good a particular angle is, take a very close zoomed in look at the pixels along the line or edge you using.